abdoulousseini2028-droid/real-time-object-detection/README.md

 The full video demonstration could not be hosted directly in this repository due to GitHub's **100MB file size limit**.

-Below is a screenshot of the detection in action on this youtube video: https://www.youtube.com/watch?v=ddPnEk90vLk
+Below is a screenshot of the detection in action:

 <img width="858" height="479" alt="Screenshot 2026-01-09 at 17 54 29" src="https://github.com/user-attachments/assets/b81615f3-1c86-46df-8e36-f3113769ec44" />